Coalfire-Research/Red-Baron/README.md

 - LetsEncrypt cert creation using the TLS challenge currently doesn't work due to the third-party terraform ACME plugin implementation (https://github.com/paybyphone/terraform-provider-acme#using-http-and-tls-challenges).
 (I probably could get it to work with some extra tinkering)

-- GoDaddy module replace **all** of the DNS entries instead of adding the specified record to the existing zone file due to the implementation of the third-party provider (https://github.com/n3integration/terraform-godaddy).
+- The GoDaddy modules replace **all** of the DNS entries instead of adding the specified record to the existing zone file due to the implementation of the third-party provider (https://github.com/n3integration/terraform-godaddy).
 (Not ideal and definitely need to work on this, but it will due for now)